 Director, Development Services

 “Senior Living is a people business.
 The quality of human relationships, the feeling of safety, and the amount of anxiety a resident or staff member feels all contribute to their satisfaction.
-In times of crisis, making sure all parties’ needs, both within the community and outside, are addressed in an effective manner becomes even more important.”
+In times of crisis, making sure all parties’ needs, both in and out of the community, are addressed effectively becomes even more important.”

 Here are three Senior Living design trends that are nursing shortage solutions:

 As your community’s front line, the mental and physical health of your Senior Living staff affects the overall health of your residents.